SpyrexDE/Bay.js/README.md

 </style>

 <script>

-  var data = {
+  // All reactive variables have to be declared within the 'data' object var data = {
     clicks: 0
   }

-  function onClick() { // <- Events can be added by declaring a function with the name "on" + eventname. (case-insensitive)
+  // All events can be added by declaring a function with the name "on" + event name (case-insensitive) function onClick() {
     data.clicks += 1;
+  }

+  // All setters for data-variables can be added by declaring a function with the name "$_" + variable name (case-sensitive) function $_clicks(val) {
+    console.log("Variable 'clicks' has been changed!
+Requested new value: " + val)

+    if (val > 100) {
+      // By returning "prevent_default", the value won't change return "prevent_default";
+    } else if (val > 20) {
+      // By returning a value the value will change to the given value return val*2;
+    }
+    // By returning the val-variable the value of the variable will get updated to the new value return val;
   }

 </script>